Substantive Motion UPSC

 Related Posts:

-A person is standing on frictionless horizontal ground.
-How can he move by a certain distance on this ground?
+A person is standing on a smooth, frictionless horizontal surface.
+How can they move a certain distance across it?

 (a) By sneezing